Mentor for Organizations

 Product ↔ GTMConfidence: High

-Coordination Drift
+Coordination Gap

 Sales commitments are slipping because lead qualification changed but enablement hasn’t caught up.